Best Snowboard Brands – The Complete List A-Z

 DC started out making skate shoes in 1994, before entering into the snowboard market in the mid noughties.
 As you’d expect from their skate background, their boards have a heavily freestyle influence, and are designed to give a real poppy playful feel.
 They also make great snowboard boots and were one of the first adopters of the popular boa lacing system.
 They’ve had some awesome riders on their books over the years, including Devin Walsh, Todd Richards, Torstein Horgmo and the new wonder kid Dusty Henrickson.

-View DC on backcountry.com
+Shop DC on evo.com

 Gentemstick

-Gentemstick is a tiny brand, specialist with a big following.
+Gentemstick is a tiny brand specialist with a big following.
 The Japanese brand has a real soul-surfer philosophy and they only make hand-crafted powder boards designed to float above the bottomless Japanese powder.
 They are in it for the passion and definitely not to just make money.
 A friend of mine who runs a snowboard store and stocks Gentemstick said that before they agreed to let him stock the product they sent over a team to meet him and make sure his store would reflect their ethos…definitely not how most brands operate!
 If I could justify the price, I’d definitely want one in my quiver!

 GNU